The “Unified Memorial of Hope” and Hiền Lương Bridge

 Hiền Lương Bridge

 Hiền Lương Bridge is a bridge over the Bến Hải River.
-The bridge is located at the 17th Parallel that divided Vietnam in two parts by the Geneva Accords of 1954.
+The bridge is located at the 17th Parallel, which divided Vietnam into two parts by the Geneva Accords of 1954.
 It formed part of the border between South Vietnam and North Vietnam from 1954 till the reunification.
 After the partition, the northern part of the bridge was painted red and the southern part yellow.
-Now the northern part is blue – guess they where out of red paint when they renovated the bridge.
+Now the northern part is blue – guess they were out of red paint when they renovated the bridge.
 Today it is a major national monument with a museum and two memorials – one on each side of the river.

-Does not look like this one delivers HIFI sound but judging by the size it is probably quite loud
+Does not look like this one delivers HIFI sound, but judging by the size,e it is probably quite loud

-Monument at the North side of the bride.
+Monument on the North side of the bridge.
 You see the bigger Reunification Memorial on the other side.

 The Đài Tưởng niệm Khát Vọng Thống Nhất Memorial Park